upobir/artificial-idiot-assistant/README.md

 ```bash
 go build -o ./build ./cmd/aia
 ```
-Binary will be built at `build` folder
+Binary will be built at `build` folder.